-- 10. Where students are studying for a recognised higher education qualification as part of an apprenticeship they will normally be dividing their time between work and study.
-Therefore, we would expect years of instance for these students to be part-time.
-For apprenticeships, only activity that directly relates to their recognised higher education qualification should be counted.
-We do not expect this to include all the apprentice's time in the workplace, including for the purpose of determining whether the attendance requirements for categorisation as a full-time year of instance are met. - 11.
+- 11. Where students are studying on a recognised higher education course as part of an apprenticeship they will normally be dividing their time between work and study.
+Therefore, we would commonly expect years of instance for these students to be part-time for HESES purposes.
+For apprenticeships, only activity that directly relates to their recognised higher education course should be counted.
+We do not expect this to include all the apprentice's time in the workplace, including for the purpose of determining whether the attendance requirements for categorisation as a full-time year of instance are met. - 12.
 We recognise that the concept of a full-time fee may not be meaningful for recognised higher education undertaken as part of an apprenticeship.
-Where this is the case, the criterion in paragraph 1.b. of this annex can be disregarded for the purpose of determining whether a year of instance for an apprentice should be classified as full-time.
-However, years of instance for any recognised higher education studied as part of an apprenticeship should not be categorised as full-time unless, when compared with the equivalent full-time course not taken as part of an apprenticeship: - the duration of the course is the same - the number of credits studied per year is the same.
+Where this is the case, the criterion in paragraph 3.c. of this annex can be disregarded for the purpose of determining whether a year of instance for an apprentice should be classified as full-time.
+62 However, years of instance for any recognised higher education studied as part of an apprenticeship should not be categorised as full-time unless, when compared with the equivalent full-time course not taken as part of an apprenticeship, both: - the duration of the course is the same - the number of credits studied per year is the same. - 13.
 Where no such equivalent course exists, the duration and number of credits studied should be assessed against the typical length of a similar qualification, as noted in Annex E paragraph 2.